 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

 The first protein brownie I attempted tasted terrible.
 I tried adding regular protein powder to a brownie recipe, and it turned out gross.
-It took eight attempts to get this version right.
+It took eight attempts to get this version right, so I hope you’ll enjoy the results.

 I’m glad I didn’t give up, because these protein brownies taste just like a real brownie, with 6 grams of protein per serving.
 (And a rich chocolate flavor!)